Tetouan Archaeological Museum: Museum content

-Many of the objects on display come from the Roman city of Lixus.
 The museum also received items from the Punic-Mauri site of Tamuda, excavated by César Luis de Montalbán from 1921 onward.
 In 2019 five items from the museum were added to the Moroccan list of national heritage museum objects.
 In 2022 the museum was one of nine in Morocco to send some of its objects on loan to the National Archaeological Museum in Madrid for a binational exhibition.